 In 2001, the recording industry was almost exclusively physical.
 Twenty years later, physical sales accounted for less than 1/4 of all global record revenues – with the share dropping to 10% for mature digital markets.
 This rule is not without exception, for example, the Japanese music market is still dominated by CD sales.
 However, by and large, the music industry has embraced the digital environment.

+Music distribution has changed dramatically throughout the years, particularly since the introduction of digital technologies.
 Streaming has made the fragmented music market much more centralized.
 A handful of DSPs dominate the digital marketplace – and while some of the streaming giants are pushing their algorithms as intermediaries in finding music on the platform, the most popular playlists are still curated by the service’s editorial team.

 The Future of Distribution